Approximating Pandora's Knapsack via Simple Policies: A Constant Approximation with Limited Adaptivity

-We further show that there is an $\Omega(\alpha^{1/3})$ gap between the optimal stopping–time adaptive policy and the optimal fully adaptive policy.
-Recall that the stopping-time adaptive model requires the algorithm to fix an ordering of the items at the outset, and it halts if all future sequences of jobs yield a negative expected profit.
+Recall that the stopping-adaptive model requires the algorithm to fix a non-adaptive ordering of the items at the outset, and it halts if all future sequences of items yield a negative expected utility.
+This is arguably the simplest mildly-adaptive class of policies.
+The following theorem shows that allowing the algorithm to adaptively halt is not sufficient to achieve a constant approximation to the optimal fully-adaptive policy in our model.
+In fact, the gap already exists between stopping-adaptive and skipping-adaptive policies.